inoas/gleam-cake/README.md

     not specifying a table name
   - Comparing values incompatible by SQL type
 - Backporting many features between different RDMBS.
-For example, while Cake supports `RETURNING` on PostgreSQL and SQLite, it does not support it on MariaDB or MySQL.
+For example, while Cake supports `RETURNING` on 🐘PostgreSQL and 🪶SQLite, it does not support it on 🦭MariaDB or 🐬MySQL.
 - No automagic optimization: This library is not here to replace SQL knowledge, but to allow crafting and combining SQL queries in a flexible and type safe way.
 It might however work as a gateway to obtain SQL knowlege because